 Now add those two numbers together

 I bet that number is big and scary, am I right?
-Now it's time to break it down into smaller chunks and come up with your price.
+Now it's time to break it down into smaller chunks and determine your price.

 How many weddings can your business handle in a year?